MaanasKejriwal/CS-2364-Final-Project/README.md

 <H3>What I plan to do</H3>

 My first idea is a fractal generator and visualiser.
 I will be generating fractals such as the Mandelbrot set, the Julia Set, Fractal trees, the Markus-Lyapunov Fractal, Buddhabrot, "random walk" etc. I will be generating these with random or set dimensions, and I am planning on letting the user play around with sliders to make various adjustments to paramaeters that will influence the output 3d generated fractal.
 These parameters include size, iterations, colours etc. I am also planning on adding a "randomise" button which the user can click to see a randomly generated fractal by picking random variables.
+This is **really interesting to me as this lies at the intersection of CS, Graphics, and Mathematics.**

 Since this is just a proposal, I would also want to share my backup idea if in case I am unable to generate a 3d model of these fractals, due to any unforseen hurdles.
 If this happens, I should still be able to generate images of these fractals and also possibly animations of these fractals being generated.